 Demonstrate optimal methods for nasoendoscopy using flexible scopes.

 Execute the skills to perform nasoendoscopy to view upper airway anatomy and abnormalities.

 If anyone would like to call in to book directly, our reservations line at 307-543-3100, open Monday through Saturday from 8am – 4:30pm MST.

 Be sure to select the Jackson Lake Lodge tab to make your reservation.

-Visiting Professor of Emergency Medicine University of Maryland Medical Center
+Senior Associate in Emergency Medicine-Department of Emergency Medicine Vanderbilt University Medical Center

 Disclosure of Faculty Financial Interests or Relationships: